 - Make sure that the quality of your decorative images doesn’t have a bad impact on your customers' shopping experience.

 This concludes the section on image optimization.
 Next, let’s see how you can optimize your headings.

 Headings or header tags (H1, H2, H3, H4, H5, and H6) define the hierarchy of the different elements on a page (homepage, category pages, product pages, blog page, article pages, and more).

-Using headings to break up and categorize your content will increase the usability of your website (which will result in better user experiences).
-It will also help Google understand the structure of your web pages better as well as define which are the most important sections of a web page.
+Using headings to break up and categorize your content will increase the usability of your website (which will result in a better user experience).
+It will also help Google understand the structure of your web pages better, as well as define which are the most important sections of a web page.

 Here's what you need to know about headings in Shopify: